opendatahub-io/maas-billing/docs/proposals/maas-entity-architecture.md

 If either check fails, the request is denied.

+### Subscription Selection Logic

+When a group has multiple subscriptions, the system uses this logic:

+1. **Find all active subscriptions** for the user's group via GroupSubscription
+2. **Filter by model access** - only subscriptions that include the requested model
+3. **Select highest priority** - subscription with the highest priority number
+4. **Apply limits** - check rate limits and quotas from the selected subscription

+**Example**: ML Team has three subscriptions:
+- Development (priority: 10, models: ["gpt-3.5"])
+- Production (priority: 20, models: ["gpt-4", "claude-3"])
+- Research (priority: 30, models: ["gpt-4", "experimental-model"])

+For a GPT-4 request: Research (30) wins over Production (20)

 ---

 ## Core Entities

-We define 7 core entities that work together to enable this separation:
+We define 8 core entities that work together to enable this separation:

 ### Entity Relationships